Employee offboarding done right saves you from chaos

 2. Because of a layoff or firing — you decide to not have them around anymore

-First, there should be a notice of leave or layoff in accordance with the contract that you and the employee have signed at the beginning of their employment period.
+First, there should be a notice of leave or layoff in accordance with the contract you and the employee signed at the beginning of their employment period.

 This period is usually two weeks notice, but it may vary from contract to contract.

-In case of an offboard resignation, the general best practice is to get the employee to tell you at least one or two months in advance so that your HR team has the proper time to find a replacement.
+Best case scenario — in case of a resignation, the general best practice is to get the employee to tell you at least one or two months in advance so your HR team has the proper time to find a replacement.

-Second, the moment the employee notifies you or you notify them of their offboarding, all proper paperwork must start to be completed.
+Second, the moment the employee notifies you or you notify them of their offboarding, all proper paperwork must start getting completed.

 The paperwork generally includes: